-By right-clicking on the neighbor non-lite Switch, this menu will appear and you can configure as shown.
+By right clicking on the neighbor non-lite Switch, you get this menu and can configure as shown below.

-Non-Lite Switch Menu:
+Non-lite Switch menu:

-- Save All Device Location To fix the location of all devices on the map, so that it restores its places after refresh. - Login Web GUI To log in to the client device web GUI, and make necessary changes.
+- Save All Device Location.
+To fix the location of all devices on the map, so that it restores its places after refresh. - Login Web GUI To log in to the client device web GUI, and make necessary changes.

-By right-clicking on the neighbor lite switch, this menu will appear and you can configure as shown.
+By right clicking on the neighbor lite switch you get this menu, and you can configure as shown below.